Skip to content

 One rule per concern.
 If a constraint doesn’t fit an existing rule, create a new one.
 Don’t force unrelated constraints into the same bucket.

-See Rules for more detail.
+See Rules for more detail, and the brainjar rule reference.

 Terminal window